artefactual/atom-docs/user-manual/administer/settings.rst

 export, and the “Include descendents” checkbox will be greyed out.
 This is a safeguard designed to prevent users from deliberately or inadvertently exporting large descriptive hierarchies with hundreds or thousands of digital objects attached at descendant levels of description.
+Administrators should ensure that the server on which the AtoM instance is installed has enough processing power, memory and storage space to create and temporarily store zipped packages of the digital objects selected for download.

 :ref:`Back to top <settings>`